 Latino/Latin American Studies (LLS)

 The bookend of the LLS curriculum is the Senior Capstone.
-In this course, students need to complete an internship in a relevant community organization, in any of the areas of the Office of Latino/Latin American Studies (OLLAS, where the academic programs are housed), or as a research assistant for an OLLAS faculty member.
+In this course, students need to complete an internship in a relevant community organization, in any of the areas of the Office of Latino/Latin American Studies, or as a research assistant for an OLLAS faculty member.
 Students also will develop a portfolio that will prepare them to enter the labor market with an in-depth knowledge of the Latino experience in the Midwest and the United States and in Latin America.

-The LLS curriculum includes courses from programs such as foreign languages (Spanish), Political Sciences, History, International Studies, and Sociology/Anthropology making it very simple for students to obtain double majors with these and/or other programs through strategic overlapping of course requirements for both programs.
+The LLS curriculum includes courses from programs such as World Languages (Spanish), Political Sciences, History, International Studies, and Sociology/Anthropology making it very simple for students to obtain double majors with these and/or other programs through strategic overlapping of course requirements for both programs.
 Examples of programs and the maximum amount of allowable credit overlapping are below.
-Students interested in these or other program combinations will need to work closely with their programmatic advisor(s).
+Students interested in these, or other program combinations will need to work closely with their programmatic advisor(s).

 • Double Major in LLS and Sociology: Students can count between 9 and 12 LLS credits in approved coursework towards the 33 credits required credits for the Sociology major.

-• Double Major in LLS and Foreign Languages & Literature (Spanish concentration): Students can count up to 12 LLS credits in approved coursework towards the 30 required credits for the Foreign Languages & Literature major with a Spanish concentration.
+• Major in LLS and World Languages & Literature (Spanish concentration): Students can count up to 12 LLS credits in approved coursework towards the 30 credits required for the World Languages & Literature major with a Spanish concentration or with a Spanish for Health Sciences concentration.

-The LLS major and the CLS Minor are housed in the Office of Latino/Latin American Studies (OLLAS).
-OLLAS is a bilingual and interdisciplinary program established in 2003.
+The Office of Latino/Latin American Studies (OLLAS) is a bilingual and interdisciplinary academic program established in 2003.
 OLLAS is the only specialized unit within the University of Nebraska System focused on education, research, and community engagement of Latinos in the Midwest and on the interconnections between Nebraska, the Midwest Region, and Latin America.
+OLLAS mission is to advance understanding of Latin American and Latino cultures and societies through a commitment to social inclusion, interdisciplinary student-centered education, community-engaged research, cultural programming, and the forging of collaborative partnerships with local, state, national, and international organizations.
 Our main goals are to 1) create learning opportunities for students and communities beyond the classroom and across borders, 2) develop policy-oriented and community-relevant research, and 3) establish strategic and egalitarian community partnerships to strengthen our capacity to address local and global concerns.
-In accomplishing these goals, we seek to assist Nebraska and the Great Plains region, as well as the growing Latino population, in reaching a shared prosperous present and future in a context of cultural understanding, respect of differences, and promotion of human rights.
+In accomplishing these goals, we seek to assist Nebraska and the Great Plains region, as well as the growing Latino population, in reaching a shared prosperous present and future in a context of cultural understanding, respect of differences, and the promotion of human rights.

 LLS majors and minors are invited to join our OLLAS Learning Community, volunteer in our multiple community events, and develop networks and collaborations with other students, with close to thirty OLLAS faculty from many UNO departments and from UNMC, and with community organizations and their leaders.